Cray-HPE/docs-csm/install/prepare_site_init.md

     ```
 **`NOTE`**

+- If site specific identities are needed for zones, zones prefixes for Kubernetes and Ceph can be configured.
+- Adding zone prefixes is optional.
+No prefixes are added by default.
 - Valid prefix value:
     - Prefix can be limited to 1-50 characters long.
     - Prefix unless empty, must begin and end with an alphanumeric character ([a-z0-9A-Z]).